-Proposals for residential development with parking provision of fewer parking spaces per dwelling than the above will only be permitted if:
+Proposals for residential development with parking provision of fewer parking spaces per dwelling than the above will only be permitted:

-- i) alternative and reasonably accessible car parking arrangements can be demonstrated and which themselves do not add to on-street parking; or - ii) otherwise acceptable and well-designed new build or conversion schemes in conservation areas would be incapable of meeting the parking provision; or - iii) adequate parking is available through a residents' parking scheme.
+- i) where the provision of the parking requirements set out above would prejudice the viability and/or deliverability of the site. - ii) alternative and reasonably accessible car parking arrangements can be demonstrated and which themselves do not add to on-street parking; or - iii) otherwise acceptable and well-designed new build or conversion schemes in conservation areas would be incapable of meeting the parking provision; or - iv) adequate parking is available through a residents' parking scheme.